Present at MURC

 If you wish to present on more than two topics, please email us at undergraduate.research@ubc.ca

-Yes, you can present at MURC provided permission has been granted by the faculty sponsor.
-Your faculty sponsor will be contacted to confirm their consent, in order for you to present at the conference.
+Yes, you can present at MURC provided permission has been granted by the research supervisor.
+Your research supervisor will be contacted to confirm their consent, in order for you to present at the conference.

-There’s no restrictions provided you have a faculty sponsor for the project who is aware that you want to present at MURC.
-Also, you (and the co-presenters if any) will have to be undergraduate students.
-Your faculty sponsor will be contacted to confirm their consent, in order for you to present at the conference.
+There’s no restrictions provided you have a research supervisor for the project who is aware that you want to present at MURC.
+Also, you (and the co-presenters if any) must be undergraduate students.
+Your research supervisor will be contacted to confirm their consent, in order for you to present at the conference.